 "Damn the dam cried the fantail, As he flew into the sky, To give power to the people All this beauty has to die."

 Indeed songs have protest have been written before about the works of electricity generators.
 These words come from a New Zealand folk song of the 1970s, relating to the Manapouri dam.
 If we take them in today's context, then the beauty slated for a death might be the beauty of Nature quite widely conceived as on Earth.
-This time around it is not really a dam, nor perhaps any one project conceived on its own, but a global wave of intent quite new that rears its ugly head.

 To do justice to the current situation, we should have a new protest song.